ASarram/ASarram-CS32FP/README.md

 SONG/DANCE STYLE DETECTOR

-Analyzes an audio file and identifies the ballroom dance that it mathces best (cha cha, samba, rumba, paso doble, or jive - but can be tailored to user's preference) using audio feature extraction and a reference database created from training samples
+Analyzes an audio file and identifies the ballroom dance that it matches best (cha cha, samba, rumba, paso doble, or jive - but can be tailored to user's preference) using audio feature extraction and a reference database created from training samples